lhm30/PIDGINv3/docs/usage/command.rst

     .. note::
         w = sim / (bias * std_dev)

+Reliability increases with the increase of ``w``, whereby higher reliability is associated with higher similarity and low ``bias * std_dev``.
+In practice, this procedure penalizes high similarity which is associated with poor bias and precision observed in the trained model.

 At run time, the user specifies the cut-off for applicability domain (AD) percentile (n) required for input compounds, using the following command:

 	* ``--ad``

 where ``int`` or (n) is a number between 0-100.
-In this case, the corresponding threshold encapsulating n% of the pre-computed weights is calculated.
+In this case, the corresponding threshold encapsulating n% of the pre-computed weights is calculated (i.e. n-th percentile of ``w`` values).
 Weights are next calculated on a per-input compound basis by calculating the nearest neighbour similarity to the training set and identifying the corresponding (pre-computed) training compound bias and std_deviation for the near neighbour.
 The corresponding percentile value for the input compound is calculated in the same manner as above.
 A percentile value for the input compound above the user-specified  percentile threshold means the compound is considered within the applicability domain  given the user-specified conditions, and the corresponding probability of activity  [p(activity)] (or the binary prediction, if specified) is written in the prediction  matrix.
 Conversely, a weight below the percentile means an input compound is outside the  AD, and in this case an ``NaN`` (not available) is added to the output matrix.

     .. note::
         Higher confidence in the applicability domain (larger n) will increase